 There are two screws at each end of the micro meter so it reach the inside of the rim at correct place.
 If the ends have been flat you had got incorrect measurement.

 Now I can use the caliper tool and find the inner diameter to be 73.2 mm.
-Compare this with the hub center ring's 72.9 mm, a difference of 0.3 mm.
-That is very much, maybe that what's causing me the problem with vibration sometimes.
+Compare this with the hub center ring's 73.1 mm, a difference of 0.1 mm.
+That isn't very much, could that really caused me the problem with vibration sometimes.

 The spacer hub's outside diameter:

-The hub outer diameter is much easier to measure, it is 66.6 mm, that is the Mercedes standard.
+The hub outer diameter is much easier to measure, it is 66.6 mm, the Mercedes standard is 66.56 mm.
 This hub is on the 10 mm spacer, the car's own hub sits inside this spacer.

 3D printed hub rings:

 My order of the new hub rings failed to be delivered, I try to find another ones nearby.
 When Google about Hub rings I found some of them was told to be 3D printed.